saucelabs/sauce-docs/docs/ci/jenkins.md

 1. From your Jenkins dashboard, choose **Manage Jenkins** and then **Configure System**.
 1. In the **Sauce Support** section, specify a location in the **Override Sauce Connect Path** field that will be the default extraction directory for all projects using Sauce Connect.

 </TabItem>
 <TabItem value="project">

 1. From your Jenkins dashboard, select the project you wish to configure.
 1. Choose **Configure** from the project menu.
 1. Choose the **Sauce Connect Advanced Options** tab and click **Advanced**.
 1. Specify a location in the **Sauce Connect Binary Location** field that will be the extraction directory for this project only.
+This value will override the global setting.

 </TabItem>
 </Tabs>